-Campbell University has operated a location on the Fort Bragg installation since 1976.
-With over 96% of its student population being military affiliated, the Fort Bragg & Pope campus is a convenient site for active duty soldiers, veterans, and their family members.
+Campbell University has operated a location on the Fort Liberty installation since 1976.
+With over 96% of its student population being military affiliated, the Fort Liberty & Pope campus is a convenient site for active duty soldiers, veterans, and their family members.
 Alumna like Nicole Moore, who moved to North Carolina with her husband after she got out of the military in 2016.

-Nicole filled three different roles during her time at the Fort Bragg & Pope campus.
+Nicole filled three different roles during her time at the Fort Liberty & Pope campus.

 She was a student, as well as a veteran and a military spouse.
 She developed a deep camaraderie with her classmates that helped put her at ease in all three of her roles. “[The other students and I] started coming to class 20-30 minutes early just so we could catch up with each other,” Nicole says.
 “It was comforting for me to be in a military environment while going to school.”